davi-souza2001/davi-souza2001/README.md

 - 📕 - You can look at my CV here: https://davi-souza2001.github.io/CV/

 - 💬 - If you want to contact me speak here: davisouza2001dv@gmail.com

+- 📕 - I'm learning about Next.js, vue and Angular

 - 👍 - I'm a big fan of WEB and all the power that javascript has to offer

 <hr>